Jolg42/swot-bloom-js/README.md

 * You can search by email and domain names only.
 You cannot search by IP.
 * You don't know if the email address belongs to a student, faculty, staff member, alumni, or a contractor.
 * There may be a few false positives, missing institutions... maybe even a couple of typos.
 Contributions welcome!
+Please contribute domain information to the original [swot](https://github.com/leereilly/swot) project that this is forked from.
+* Using a bloom filter means that there is some chance of false positives i.e. that an email address is an institutional address when it is not.
+I've chosen a false positive rate of ~0.5% so the bloom filter isn;t too large and can be used client-side.
+If this isn't acceptable, consider using [swot-js](https://github.com/theotow/swot-js).
+However swot-bloom-js is tested against 127 common non-academic email domains, non of which result in a false positive.

 **Please note:** just because someone has verified that they own `lreilly@stanford.edu` does *not* mean that they're a student.
 They could be faculty, staff, alumnni, or maybe even an external contractor.
 If you're suddenly getting a lot of traffic from websites like [FatWallet](http://www.fatwallet.com) or [SlickDeals](http://www.slickdeals.net), you might want to find out why.
 If you're suddenly getting a lot of requests from a particular school, you should look into that too.
 It may be good business, word of mouth, or someone may have found a loophole.
 Swot gives you a *high confidence level* - not a guarantee.
 I recommend putting some controls in place or at least monitor how it's doing from time to time.